datcuriousguy/Torch-NN-Project-3-Loan-Default-Risk-Assessment/README.md

     - 2-3 credit inquiries can be considered safe
     - more than 3 credit inquiries can signal potential financial strain
     - The lower this number, the less risky the applicant is.

+- Loan Term

+    This is the period of time during which the loan is estimated to be paid off.
+A Shorter Loan Term correlates with a lower risk and a higher weight on the application.

 ---